 At Priory Adult Care, we understand that caring for a loved one can be incredibly difficult.
 Our respite services can give you the opportunity to have a break so that you can recharge your batteries while your loved one stays in a temporary retreat with 24 hour care.

-For longer term stays, we also have care homes across the UK that have been developed to meet the needs of residents with dementia, where our dedicated and compassionate team members work to make sure those in our care are safe, reassured and as happy as possible.
+For longer term stays, we also have dementia care homes across the UK that have been developed to meet the needs of residents, where our dedicated and compassionate team members work to make sure those in our care are safe, reassured and as happy as possible.

 If you would like to find out more about the services available at Priory Adult Care, you can make an enquiry online.
 You can also call us on 0808 159 3772 to speak to someone directly.